nomilous/ipso/README.md

 ```

-**PARTIALLY PENDING** It can create active mocks for fullblown stubbing whole modules
+**PARTIALLY PENDING** It can create active mocks for fullblown mocking and stubbing

 ```coffee